kodi-community-addons/script.module.simplecache/README.md

 1) By default objects will be stored both in memory and on disk, it is however possible to override that:
 ```
-    simplecache.use_memory_cache = True
+    simplecache.use_memory_cache = False
-    simplecache.use_file_cache = True
 ```
+In that case, objects will only be stored on disk (database)

 2) Cache objects are auto cleaned from memory after 2 hours to prevent unused objects loaded in memory.

-3) Cache objects on disk are stored as small gzip encoded textfiles.
-These files are auto cleaned up when the cache expires.
+3) Cache objects on disk are stored in a self-maintaining sqllite database.
+Expired objects will be auto cleaned from the database.